Ishan-phys/paired-via-sde/README.md

 # Paired-Via-Sde

-We implement a Score-based Generative Model to perform image-to-image translations from an image domain A to an image domain B and vice versa.
+We implement a Score-based Generative Model to perform paired image-to-image translations from an image domain A to an image domain B and vice versa.
 Domain A consists of satellite images.
 Domain B consists of the corresponding maps style images.

 ### Results: